brianz/blog/content/post/dark-art-of-vpc-networking.md

 It's been quite some time since a blog post went up here.
 The reason for this is mainly due to my book with Packt Publishing,
 [Serverless Design Patterns and Best Practices](https://www.packtpub.com/application-development/serverless-design-patterns-and-best-practices).
-Happily I can say that it's published and I can turn my techincal attention to other things.
+Happily I can say that it's published and I can turn my technical attention to other things.

 In chapters [2](https://github.com/brianz/serverless-design-patterns/tree/master/ch2) and [3](https://github.com/brianz/serverless-design-patterns/tree/master/ch2), I walk